Asset & Divorce Protection Planning

 “Bloodline protection” simply means a legal structure to ensure that your assets stay in your family generation after generation.
 A dynasty trust provides this protection by preserving assets within a series of sub-trusts that are inaccessible to creditors, divorcing spouses, and anyone else who might have a claim on a beneficiary’s assets.

 A well-structured and carefully-managed dynasty trust can provide benefits to your grandchildren, great-grandchildren, and far beyond.
-However, creation of an effective dynasty trust is complicated, and simple mistakes could leave your assets vulnerable.
+However, the creation of an effective dynasty trust is complicated, and simple mistakes could leave your assets vulnerable.

 Attorney Gary L. White has the experience necessary to create a dynasty trust that provides for your family across generations.